Thursday, November 30, 2006

 In prison cell and dungeon vile

-Our thoughts to t
+Our thoughts to them are winging.

 When friends by shame are undefiled,